Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ```
 ### Command script

-This command script contains the various script instructions to execute the buildimage.sh, execute the docker image and other intructions.
+This command script contains the various script instructions to execute the build Image.sh, execute the docker Image and other intructions.

 ```bash
 # make shell script executable: